Climate Action Week Reading List

 We Are the Middle of Forever places Indigenous voices at the center of conversations about today’s environmental crisis.
 The book draws on interviews with people from different North American Indigenous cultures and communities, generations, and geographic regions, who share their knowledge and experience, their questions, their observations, and their dreams of maintaining the best relationship possible to all of life.

-Fuelling Hope and Facing the Climate Emergency
+Fuelling Hope: Facing the Climate Emergency